NLnetLabs/krill-sync/README.md

 This is intended to facilitate a redundant set up where one or more public https and rsync servers are used to make the RPKI repository content available.

-## Changelog

-March 2023 v0.2.2

-This release adds support for pre-validation of a source repository.

-29-11-2022 v0.2.1

-This release includes fixes for the following issues:
-- Support empty snapshot (#62)
-- Increase cleanup-after default to 1 hour (#54)
-- Write new notification file only on change (#55)
-- Respect --insecure option (#59)

-13-12-2021 v0.2.0

-The code has had a massive overhaul since version 0.1.x.
-It has been simplified and has much better test coverage.

-Functionality should be compatible to the known requirements for 0.1.x - but the CLI arguments have also changed.
-If you are looking to upgrade from 0.1.x to this version, please make sure that you read the updated text below and test things thoroughly.
-In case you run into any issues, do not hesitate to contact us or make an issue in GitHub.

-29-04-2021 v0.1.3

-In this version we added the following:
-- Allow a configurable delay before writing the RRDP notification.xml file (#5)
-- Use a symlink for the current rsync directory (#2)
-- Debian packages (#11)
-- Docker file (#9)

-We did not make official releases, nor dir we keep any changelogs for earlier versions.

 ## Installation